Electrical Construction & Instrumentation

-This tool and supply list is broken down into both required and optional, for those students entering the Electrical Instrumentation and Controls Associate's Degree or Certificate programs.
+This tool and supply list is broken down into both required and optional, for those students entering the Electrical Instrumentation and Controls associate degree or certificate program.

-If you are currently in the Electrical Construction and Maintenance or Refrigeration Air Conditioning Programs, you may already have a majority of these tools.
+If you are currently in the Electrical Construction and Maintenance or Refrigeration Air Conditioning Program, you may already have a majority of these tools.

 The approximate cost of the tools and supplies is $500.